WVUHPC/Deep-Learning/setup.md

 #### Jupyter

-For Jupyter click on `Ìnteractive Apps > Jupyter Notebook`.
+For Jupyter click on `Interactive Apps > Jupyter Notebook`.
 A form is shown with all the options available to create the Jupyter session.

 A good starting point is to select `CPython 3.7.4` as the Python version, select `standby` as the queue and `4 hours` as the wall time.
 There are options for alternative Python versions, queues and walltimes.
 A short description of each options is shown on the form.